 - Toe off - Pushing off with the toes to propel yourself forwards

-In the swing phase, I'll be watching your gait analysis for:
+In the swing phase, we'll be watching your gait analysis for:

 - Acceleration - The period of time from toe off to maximum knee flexion

 - Mid-swing - The period between maximum knee flexion and the forward movement of the shin bone to a vertical position

 - Deceleration - The end of this pase, just before your heel strike